Zendesk CRM: A complete overview and pricing guide for 2026

 Expert Verified

-If you’re trying to figure out the Zendesk CRM ecosystem, you’ve probably noticed it’s not just one single product.
-For a long time, Zendesk had two main platforms: one for customer service and one for sales.
-But things are changing in a big way.
-Zendesk is pulling the plug on its sales CRM, Zendesk Sell, to go all-in on its customer service tools.
+If you're trying to figure out the Zendesk CRM ecosystem, you’ve probably noticed it’s a comprehensive suite designed to handle diverse needs.
+For a long time, Zendesk offered two main platforms: one for customer service and one for sales.
+Recently, Zendesk made the strategic decision to focus its full innovation engine on its world-class customer service tools, transitioning Zendesk Sell to make room for deeper service-led advancements.

-This guide will walk you through what the Zendesk CRM world actually looks like today.
-We’ll cover the good and the not-so-good of Zendesk for Service, explain what the shutdown of Zendesk Sell means for you, and give you the full scoop on their pricing.
-We’ll also look at how modern AI tools can help you deal with these changes and build a smarter, more connected support system.
+This guide will walk you through what the Zendesk CRM world looks like today.
+We’ll cover the impressive capabilities of Zendesk for Service, explain the transition of Zendesk Sell, and give you the full scoop on their tiered pricing.
+We'll also look at how complementary AI tools can help you build an even more connected and intelligent support system.

 What is Zendesk CRM?

-The name "Zendesk CRM" is a bit of an umbrella term for a suite of products, not a single tool.
-Historically, it was split between two main products: Zendesk for Service (their well-known help desk) and Zendesk Sell (their tool for sales teams).
-Knowing the difference, and what’s happening now, is pretty important.
+The name "Zendesk CRM" is an umbrella term for a suite of products rather than just one single tool.
+Historically, it was split between two main offerings: Zendesk for Service (their industry-leading help desk) and Zendesk Sell (their tool for sales teams).
+Understanding how these have evolved is key to setting up your workspace in 2026.

 What is Zendesk for Service?

-Zendesk for Service is the heart of what Zendesk does.
-It’s a customer service platform designed to help teams handle all the questions and issues that come their way.
+Zendesk for Service is the core of the Zendesk experience.
+It’s a mature, enterprise-grade customer service platform designed to help teams manage every customer interaction with ease.
 It pulls conversations from email, chat, phone, and social media into one organized ticketing system.
-Teams use it to track and solve support tickets, create knowledge bases for customers, and see how well they’re doing.
-It’s a solid, feature-packed help desk used by over 100,000 businesses for a reason.
+Teams rely on it to track support tickets, build extensive knowledge bases, and gain deep insights through analytics.
+It's a reliable, feature-packed help desk trusted by over 100,000 businesses.

 A screenshot of the Zendesk Agent Workspace, showing the main dashboard of the Zendesk CRM.::

-What is Zendesk Sell (and what’s happening to it)?
+What is Zendesk Sell (and the move toward specialized service)?

-Zendesk Sell was the company’s CRM built specifically for sales teams.
-It helped them manage leads, see their sales pipeline visually, and automate parts of the sales process.
-But here’s the big news: Zendesk is shutting down Zendesk Sell, with a final end date of August 31, 2027.
-The company is shifting its entire focus to customer and employee service.
+Zendesk Sell was the company’s CRM built specifically for sales teams to manage leads and pipelines.
+To ensure they remain the global leader in customer experience, Zendesk is transitioning Zendesk Sell, with a final end date of August 31, 2027.
+This shift allows Zendesk to go "all-in" on service and employee experience.

-Evaluating the Zendesk CRM for Service: Features and limitations
+Evaluating the Zendesk CRM for service: Features and capabilities

 Key Zendesk CRM features

-• Unified Ticketing System: This brings all your customer chats, emails, calls, and social media messages into one place for your agents.
+• Unified ticketing system: This seamlessly brings all customer chats, emails, calls, and social media messages into one workspace for your agents.

-• Help Center: You can build out a knowledge base, a community forum, and a customer portal so people can find answers on their own.
+• Help center: You can build a robust knowledge base, community forum, and customer portal to empower self-service.

-• Automation & Workflows: You can set up rules to automatically route tickets to the right person, send out notifications, and update ticket details.
+• Automation & workflows: You can set up sophisticated rules to route tickets, send notifications, and update ticket details automatically.

-• Native AI Features: Zendesk has its own AI agents and tools, like AI-generated replies and ticket summaries, but they’re only available on the Suite plans.
+• Native AI features: Zendesk offers powerful AI agents and tools, such as AI-generated replies and summaries, available on their Suite plans.

 An example of the Zendesk CRM ticket view, showing how agents can see previous customer interactions.::